AlphaDDA: Strategies for Adjusting the Playing Strength of a Fully Trained AlphaZero System to a Suitable Human Training Partner: AlphaDDA

 \subsection{The value of the board state}

-AlphaDDA obtains the value if the board state from the DNN.
+AlphaDDA obtains the value of the board state from the DNN.
 The DNN estimates the value and the move probability from the board state.
-The input of the DNN is the $T$ board states just before putting the disc at the $n$th turn.
+The input of the DNN comprises the $T$ board states immediately before placing the disc at the $n$th turn.
 The value at the $n$th turn $v_n$ is a continuous variable ranging from 1 to $-1$.
-When $v_n$ is nearer to the disc color of AlphaDDA $c_\mathrm{AlphaDDA}$, the DNN expects that the winning probability of AlphaDDA is higher. $c_\mathrm{AlphaDDA}$ is 1 and $-1$ when AlphaDDA is the first player and the second player, respectively.
-In this study, AlphaDDA uses the mean of the value $\bar{v}_n$ defined by
+When $v_n$ is closer to the disc color of AlphaDDA $c_\mathrm{AlphaDDA}$, the DNN assumes that the winning probability of AlphaDDA is higher. $c_\mathrm{AlphaDDA}$ is 1 and $-1$ when AlphaDDA is the first player and the second player, respectively.
+In this study, AlphaDDA uses the mean of the value $\bar{v}_n$ defined as

 where $N_h$ is the number of the values.
 If $n - N_h < 0$, $N_h = n$.
-AlphaDDA adjusts its skill to an opponent by changing it skill according to $\bar{v}_n$.
+AlphaDDA adjusts its skill to that of an opponent by changing its skill according to $\bar{v}_n$.